 Principles, theories, concepts, and experimental literature related to learning, conditioning, and motivation.
 Research pertaining to animal as well as human subjects is considered.

 PSY286 Sensation and Perception

-Study of sensory and perceptual processes as a way of understanding experience in a physical environment.
+Prerequisite: PSY101.
+(Offered in alternate years) Study of sensory and perceptual processes as a way of understanding experience in a physical environment.
 Emphasis on visual and auditory perception.

 PSY290 Psychological Tests and Measurements